bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

  </Suspense>
 </ErrorBoundery>
 ```
-Take a look at [github](https://github.com/emilmork/recoil-foodtalk-demo) to see all the code, which is also written in TypeScript 😁
+Take a look at [github](https://github.com/emilmork/recoil-foodtalk-demo) to see all the code, which is also written in TypeScript. 😁

 ### So what's great about Recoil ?